-Vicky has over 24 years’ accounting and auditing experience, including senior accounting positions in a number of listed companies and was an audit manager for Deloitte Touche Tohmatsu.
+Vicky has more than 25 years’ accounting and auditing experience, including senior accounting positions in a number of listed companies and was an audit manager for Deloitte Touche Tohmatsu.
 In addition, Vicky has gained professional experience while living and working in both Australia and the United Kingdom.

 Vicky is current Chief Financial Officer (“CFO”) for a number of ASX listed companies.
 Her previous experience has included being Company Secretary and CFO for a number of ASX listed companies, including: Safety Medical Products Ltd, Centrex Metals Ltd, Adelaide Energy Ltd, Enterprise Energy NL, and Island Sky Australia Ltd as well as a number of unlisted companies.
 In her role as Company Secretary, Vicky has also assisted a number of companies to list on the ASX.

 Vicky has experience in all sizes of business from sole traders to large companies, in a wide variety of business sectors.
 She is based in Adelaide, South Australia.

 Luke joined KIPT in a business development capacity in June 2020.
 He has a background in agricultural finance, commodity markets and mergers and acquisitions.
 Luke holds a Bachelor of Agricultural Economics from the University of Sydney and a Masters of Financial Analysis from UNSW.